aura-nw/smart-account-sample/README.md

 The state machine will call `validate` right before a tx is about going to mempool.
 And `after_execute` will be called by the `authentication message` requested to include in the tx, which will be final and executed after all other messages have finished executing.

 - In `validate`, the SCA is provided with details of the tx.
 It can do some basic checks here that not requiring a state updation.
+And determine if the transaction is allowed to enter the mempool?

 - In `after_execute`, The SCA is provided with detailed information about the tx and can access the results of the tx execution.
-It can perform checking logic, updating account state, etc. And finally determine if the transaction is successful or not
+It can perform checking logic, updating account state, etc. And finally determine if the transaction is successful or not?

 ## Demo